jundalisay/spblist/content/en/superphysics/superphysics.md

 ### Intellect Trapped in an Echo Chamber

-Aside from eliminating the possibility of knowing the metaphysical causes of physical phenomena, science caused natural philosophy to be compartmentalized.
+Aside from eliminating the possibility of knowing the true causes of physical phenomena, science caused natural philosophy to be compartmentalized.

 Intellectuals became confined to specific domains such as Physics, Biology,  Economics, etc. People could no longer have multiple domain knowledge.

 For example, before science was formalized:
 - Isaac Newton had expertise not only in Math and Physics, but also in Finance and Theology
 - Adam Smith was a historian, moral philosopher, economist, and linguist
 - Francois Quesnay of the Physiocrats was a medical doctor and an economist and mathematician